-3.3 Problems Running the Utility Programs

-Sometimes difficulty running the utility programs is due to operator or installation error.
+3.3 Problems Running the Utility Programs Sometimes difficulty running the utility programs is due to operator or installation error.
 Sometimes it is defective equipment.
 There are a few things to check on first that might lead to a simple solution to a problem.

-It is valuable to use the Zetaco Utility Programs, Configurator and Reliability, anytime you suspect trouble with the SCZ-4 Controller or your drive.
+1 rograms It is valuable to use the Zetaco Utility Programs, Configurator and Reliability, anytime you suspect trouble with the SKT-2300 Controller or Drive.
 During initial installation, they are most valuable in accessing any trouble before running under the operating system.
 If you are having trouble getting the programs to run properly, there may be defective equipment, or just operator or installation error.

-Assumptions About the Installation

-The following information is based on the assumption that these things are true:

-- 1. The Controller is installed in a good slot - 2.
-The backplane and BMC priorities are correct - 3.
-No problems exist with the computer, your tape drive, or other peripherals

-If you cannot verify these assumptions for the system you are working on, start your investigation there.

-Two Common Difficulties When Running the Programs

-To eliminate operator or installation error from consideration when these errors occur, try the following suggestions.

-1. Controller does not Respond When Selected

-This can happen with either program, but for different reasons.
-Most often you will see a Hang condition after you enter the device code of the board when the program prompts for it.
+Assumptions About the The following information is based on the assumption that these things are true: Installati Installation 1.
+The Controller is installed in a good slot 2.
+The backplane and BMC priorities are correct 3.
+No problems exist with the computer or other peripherals If you cannot verify these assumptions for the system you are working on, start your investigation there.
+Two Common Difficulties To eliminate operator or installation error from consideration when these errors occur, try the following suggestions.
+When 1.
+Controller Does Not Respond When Selected Running the Programs This can happen with either program, but for different reasons.
+Most often you will see a hang condition after you enter the device code of the board when the program prompts for it.
 It is at this point that the program tries to communicate with the Controller.
 Anything in the path of communication between board and program is suspect.
 This includes backplane priority and connection, device code settings, and system microcode corruption.